Collin County Defense Attorneys for Voyeurism

 - Consent – If both parties are adults and the act was consensual, it might not meet the requirements of the Texas voyeurism statute.

-- False accusations – Parties with a pre-existing relationship may engage in a disagreement or other conflict resulting in one party making false accusations.
+- False accusations – Parties with a pre-existing relationship may engage in a disagreement or conflict, resulting in one party making false accusations.

 - Insufficient evidence – If evidence of guilt is weak or circumstantial because of no physical evidence or credible witnesses, the prosecution may not have enough evidence to prove each element of an alleged voyeurism offense.